 Our experienced family law attorneys are available at your convenience.
 We will give your custody matter the personal attention it needs.

 The family law attorneys of Blizzard and Zimmerman do much more than simply provide legal answers.
 They will spend the time needed to review your legal situation and explore a variety of solutions.
-Contact our Abilene law firm to discuss the Enforcement of a Child Custody Order today.
+Contact our Abilene law firm to discuss the Enforcement of a Child Custody Order today in a case review.